Healthdirect Free Australian health advice you can count on.

 • Manage your responses using controlled breathing and self-talk to stay as calm as possible so you can focus on the practical tasks that need your attention.

-How to cope during a natural disaster
+How can I cope during a natural disaster?

 Call triple zero (000) in life-threatening emergencies and for bushfires.
 If calling triple zero (000) does not work on your mobile phone, try 112.
 For emergency help during any other natural disaster such as a flood, storm or tsunami, contact your State Emergency Service (SES) on 132 500.

-Register yourself as 'safe', or locate family or friends in a disaster-affected area, at the Red Cross website, Register.Find.Reunite.
+Register yourself as 'safe' or locate family or friends in a disaster-affected area, at the Red Cross website, Register.Find.Reunite.

-How to cope after a natural disaster
+How can I cope after a natural disaster?

-These are all normal feelings, and talking about it and seeking support from friends, family and the community can help enormously.
-Beyond Blue and Lifeline have advice for people dealing with the emotional impact of a natural disaster.
+Beyond Blue and Lifeline have advice for people dealing with the emotional effects of a natural disaster.
 Also, talk to your doctor, who has access to support that could help you after a disaster.

 The Australian Government Disaster Assist website provides information about financial assistance following a natural disaster (including the Disaster Recovery Payment).
-You can also call the Australian Government Emergency Information Line on 180 2266.

 You may be eligible for a 'crisis payment' if you have not received a Disaster Recovery Payment.
 Visit Services Australia for more information.